Samuel Fairclough: Works

 His portrait, a small head by F. H. van Hove, is in Clarke's ‘Lives’ (1683), p.
 153 b.

 Family

+His son Richard Fairclough was a preacher in Frome until he too was ejected in 1622.

 His second son, Samuel Fairclough (1625?–1691), was a fellow of Caius College, Cambridge, and afterwards rector of Houghton Conquest, Bedfordshire, but was ejected in 1662.
 In 1672 he was licensed a congregational teacher at Chippenham, Cambridgeshire.
 He died 31 December 1691, aged 66, and was buried at Heveningham, Suffolk, his funeral sermon having been preached by a conformist, Nathaniel Parkhurst, vicar of Yoxford.
 There are memorials to him and his wife, Frances Folkes of Kedington, in Heveningham Church.
 He published: an ‘offertory’ in verse in ‘Suffolk's Tears; or, Elegies on … Sir Nathaniel Barnardiston,’ London, 1653; a ‘brief account of some remarkable passages of the life and death of Mrs. Anne Barnardiston,’ prefixed to John Shower's funeral sermon for that lady, London, 1682, and an ‘epistle’ before the funeral sermon for his brother-in-law, Richard Shute, in 1689.